hindutva/hindutva.github.io/content/main/books/vivekAnanda/volume_3/lectures_and_discourses/104_the_free_soul.md

 disturb us.
 If they do not exist, for whom and for what shall we take trouble?
 This is what the Jnana-Yogis teach.
 Therefore, dare to be free, dare to go as far as your thought leads, and dare to carry that out in your life.
-It is very hard to come to Jnâna.
+It is very hard to come to Jnāna.
 It is for the bravest and most daring, who dare to smash all idols, not only intellectual, but in the senses.
 This body is not I; it must go.
 All sorts of curious things may come out of this.
 A man stands up and says, "I am not the body,